Skip to main content

 from wordcanvas import WordCanvas

-Using default settings, you can directly call the function to generate a text image.
+By using all default settings, simply call the function to generate the text image.

 text = "你好!Hello, World!"